Cereceres/node-uid/README.md

 ```
 ## API

-node-uid is a function that receive a params that is the length of id generated
+node-uid is a function that receive a param that is the length of id generated, the module was tested with 10^12 id generated consecutively and the id was unique.